-a) 80 specimens for the edge-wise bending modulus of rupture property evaluations to be tested in accordance with Section 9.1 of this Standard in such a way that the compression face is randomly generated.

-b) 80 specimens for the flat-wise bending modulus of rupture evaluations to be tested in accordance with Section 9.1 of this Standard in such a way that the compression face is randomly generated.
+- a) 80 specimens for the edge-wise bending modulus of rupture property evaluations to be tested in accordance with Section 9.1 in such a way that the compression face is randomly generated. - b) 80 specimens for the flat-wise bending modulus of rupture evaluations to be tested in accordance with Section 9.1 in such a way that the compression face is randomly generated.

-Testing shall be undertaken in accordance with procedures set forth in Section 9.1 of this Standard using test equipment calibrated to a national standard by an independent calibration laboratory.
+Testing shall be undertaken in accordance with procedures set forth in Section 9.1 using test equipment calibrated to a national standard by an independent calibration laboratory.